-The russian Kosmos 2519 satellite is satellite of unknown purpose launched on the third flight of the Soyuz-2-1v Volga launch vehicle.
+The Russian Kosmos 2519 satellite is satellite of unknown purpose launched on the third flight of the Soyuz-2-1v Volga launch vehicle.
 It deployed a subsatellite, Kosmos 2521, which in turn deployed one further subsatellite, Kosmos 2523.
-The missions satellites performed several maneuvers and proximity operation, which hints toward a prototye ½satellite inspector mission.
+The missions satellites performed several maneuvers and proximity operation, which hints toward a prototye satellite inspector mission.

 Reportedly it was built by Lavochkin and features technological experiments.